SimVascular/simvascular.github.io-archive/source/documentation/modeling/_thresholding.md

 ####Batch Segmentation

-Now let's try  create contours in batch model using a preset threshold value.
+Now let's try  create contours in batch model using a preset threshold value.This approach involves pre-selecting the locations for the segmentations, so that only a handful of locations get segmented.
+This will be faster than generating all of the segmented contours at once.
+However, it requires user knowledge about which locations are important for the modeling, and it can be especially tedious for vessels with large curvature and/or radius changes.
+It may also require going back and segmenting other locations later in the process.

 	Toggle on the checkbox "Preset" and set the value to 75, in the threshold panel.
 	Toggle on the checkbox "Convert to Spline" in the threshold panel.